Kractero/hare/src/lib/posts/junkdajunk.md

 Skips all of those and only checks ids, rarity, mv, and seasons.
 Quicker than davanced but less precise.

-### Junk Modes

-1. API

-Junks automatically via the API.

-2. Manual

-Adds it to an html sheet for manual junk processing.

 ### Behaviors

 1. Gift